brson/toolchain-horizons/blog1.md

 their `Cargo.toml` manifest's optional [`rust-version`](https://doc.rust-lang.org/cargo/reference/rust-version.html)
 field.
 It is a best practice for crate maintainers to know and document their minimum supported Rust version and test against that version in their CI.

 When I do the initial development of a new Rust crate, I don't worry about the minimum Rust version;
-I save that work for just before publication.
+I save that work for just before publication, a process like:

-The process typically proceeds thusly:

 1. Start with the oldest version I know I support.
 2. Test against the previous version.
 3. Fix the build.

    This usually involves removing or replacing dependencies, and replacing newer language features with older ones or dependencies that fill that role.